scipy/scipy/doc/source/dev/conduct/code_of_conduct.rst

 private, whatever is most appropriate.
 However, regardless of whether the message is public or not, it should still adhere to the relevant parts of this code of conduct; in particular, it should not be abusive or disrespectful.

-If you believe someone is violating this code of conduct, you may reply to them and point out this code of conduct.
-Such messages may be in public or in private, whatever is most appropriate.
 Assume good faith; it is more likely that participants are unaware of their bad behaviour than that they intentionally try to degrade the quality of the discussion.

 Should there be difficulties in dealing with the situation, you may report your compliance issues in confidence to either:

 - The SciPy Code of Conduct Committee, at conduct@TODO (preferred) Members of this committee are TODO